HL7/davinci-deqm/source/pages/indv-reporting.md

 ### How Much Data Should be Sent
 {:.no_toc}

-When the recipient of the instance has access to no other EHR data, it is important that the instance include data elements relevant to computing CQM criteria, as well as the other data elements defined in a CQM---for stratification, for risk adjustment, etc. Every data element present in the EHR that is required by the referenced CQM, not just those needed to compute criteria, shall be included in the resulting MeasureReport bundle.
+The recipient of the report may not have access to additional EHR data about an individual subject.
+Therefore, it is important that the report includes all the data relevant to computing CQM criteria, as well as the other data defined in a CQM ( for example data for stratification, risk adjustment, etc).
+Data for every data element present in the EHR that is required by the referenced CQM, not just those needed to compute criteria, shall be included in the resulting MeasureReport bundle.

-The EHR may have more data than are relevant to the referenced CQM and more data than are needed to compute the criteria.
-For instance, a patient who has been in the Intensive Care Unit undergoing continuous blood pressure monitoring will have reams of blood pressure observations.
  At a minimum, the conclusive evidence needed to confirm that a criterion was met shall be included in the MeasureReport bundle created for that patient and for that CQM.
+For instance, a record for a patient who has been in the Intensive Care Unit undergoing continuous blood pressure monitoring may have much more blood pressure observations than are needed to compute the criteria.

 At the very least, an individual measure report should include:

--   For each data element in each referenced CQM, smoking gun data that
-    > offer confirmatory proof, where a patient has met the
-    > criterion---For disjunctive criteria (i.e., where a criterion can
-    > be satisfied by one of multiple data elements) include minimal
-    > smoking gun data for at least one data element.
+-   For each data element in each referenced CQM, smoking gun data that offer confirmatory proof, where a patient has met the criterion.
+For disjunctive criteria (i.e., where a criterion can be satisfied by one of multiple data elements) include minimal smoking gun data for at least one data element.

--   Stratification variables, supplemental data elements, risk
-    > adjustment variables, and any other data element specified in the
+-   Stratification variables, supplemental data elements, risk adjustment variables, and any other data element specified in the referenced CQM(s)
-    > referenced CQM(s)

 A quality program supporting the individual reporting scenario will often provide prescriptive guidelines that define additional data, outside the smoking gun, that may or must be sent (such as the complete problem or medication list).
 Where such prescriptive guidelines exist, those take precedence over the more general guidance provided here.
-In other words, the "smoking gun" heuristic ensures that the minimum is present in the individual measure report, and does not preclude inclusion of additional data.

-### What if There are No Data in the EHR?
+### Missing Data
 {:.no_toc}

-Not all data elements defined within the referenced CQM will be present in the EHR for each patient for which an individual measure report is to be sent.
-An individual measure report will not contain data elements that aren\'t present in the source system.
-For instance, if a CQM has a criterion "patient is in the Numerator if they have blue eyes" and the patient doesn\'t have eye color captured in the source system, then the corresponding measure report bundle will not contain an eye color observation for that patient.
+Not all data elements defined within the referenced CQM will always be present in the EHR for each patient for which an individual measure report is to be sent.
+Therefore,  an individual measure report will not contain data for these data elements.
+For example, if a CQM has a criterion for "blue eyed patients" and the source system does not capture eye color, then the corresponding report for that patient will missing that observation.

 Whereas individual measure reporting scenario defines this consistent approach to missing data, specifications of CQMs define the logical